 - review how many new products or services have been introduced in the business over the past two years

-- review key performance measures such as staff productivity, introduction of policies, work in progress cycle times etc. and compare to previous year to gauge improvements in business processes
+- review key performance measures such as staff productivity, introduction of policies and work in progress cycle times and compare to previous years to gauge improvements in business processes

 - prioritise the areas or processes that will experience the biggest impact from improvement